mnikor/IEGP-Lab-new/README.md

 - Uses Perplexity search (`server/services/perplexity.ts`) to gather up-to-date evidence about the provided drug/indication.
 - Synthesizes evidence with OpenAI models (`server/services/openai.ts`) to produce structured concepts containing PICO data, MCDA scores, SWOT analysis, and feasibility estimates.
 - Adds deterministic feasibility refinement via `calculateFeasibility()` (`server/services/feasibilityCalculator.ts`) to normalize cost, timeline, and sample-size projections.
+- Applies strategy-aware commercial modelling in `calculateCommercialOutlook()` so incremental sales, eNPV, and ROI respond to goals such as label expansion, uptake acceleration, market defense, or RWE evidence.
+- Classifies each concept with a `studyImpact` tag (e.g., label expansion, market access enabler, practice evolution) that propagates to the frontend for quick triage.
 - Generates a design rationale block in `server/routes.ts` that ties each recommendation back to strategic goals, feasibility metrics, and MCDA scoring.

 ### Study Idea Validation